jonathan-nobrega/croki-crm/README.md

 ## User Stories

-- [X] Setting up de project
+- [X] Setup up the project
-- [X] Create Readme
-- [ ] As a client, I want to register my clients, so I can see my contacts sorted alphabetically
+- [ ] As a client, I want to register my clients, so I can see them sorted alphabetically
 - [ ] As a client, I want to register my projects, so I can relate them to the clients
 - [ ] As a client, I want to register my invoices, so I can each project profitability

 No stories left?
-You should create a pool on LinkedIn new features suggestions.
+You should create a pool on LinkedIn for new features suggestions.

+## Tasks

+### Front-end

+- [ ] feat: Clicking "New client" button opens a modal for insertion
+- [ ] feat: Client module list is paged and limited to 10 items
+- [ ] feat: Clients module reads data from DB with API
+- [ ] refactor: Break side menu mobile to smaller components

+### Back-end

+- [ ] build: Setup Firebase in the project
+- [ ] feat: Create Clients module API with CRUD methods
+- [ ] test: Add JEST tests to client services